silverjuke/silverjuke/docs/scripting.md

 **Where scripting can be used**

 - As mentioned, you can use scripts when creating your skins (see "How to create Skins for Silverjuke").

-- You  can  create independent scripts that are executed when Silverjuke is loaded; these scripts must be placed in one of the search path  with  the extension .sj
+- You can create independent scripts that are executed when Silverjuke is loaded; these scripts must be placed in one of the search path with the extension .js

 - You can use scripts even when writing plugins (see "Plugins") for Silverjuke using eg. C or C++.

 **Scripting commands and Targets**

 In contrast to targets in skins (see "Targets"), commands are executed independingly of the functionality allowed by the user.
 Example:

     <button onclick="pause();" /> <!-- will always pause the player -->